-Meet Monique le Conge Ziesenhenne, PhD, President
+Meet Monique le Conge Ziesenhenne, PhD, Past-President

 I was appointed Director for Palo Alto (Calif.)
 City Library in May 2011.
 A native Californian, I’ve lived all my life in Northern California.
 My first library was the Carmichael branch of the Sacramento Public Library.
 Growing up in the Redding area, I experienced rural libraries and an awesome high school library.
 I attended the University of California, Davis, and the University of California, Berkeley.
 Recently I earned a PhD in Managerial Leadership in Information Professions (MLIP) from the Graduate School of Library and Information Science at Simmons College in Boston.